enemonsieur/offis_repo/PROJECTS/VIsual NP/Seminar -  Retinal Prothesis Why is it so hard to build them.md

 If you go directly on the retina, it's better because you'll stimulate the bipolar cells.
 You'll loose some signal processing, yeah, but it's a much safer procedure.

 Ok.
 The electrode is placed.
 Now what?
 Applying the current?
 But what's the number one danger of current?
 According to [this study](https://www.sciencedirect.com/science/article/pii/S0042698903004577?via%3Dihub)  the charge limit has been settle to 0.35 mC/cm2 .
-So what ever we do, we must not cross this for too long at least.
+(But turns out, for platinum grid like Argus,, it can be raised to 1mc/cm^2 @stronksFunctionalPerformanceArgus2014) So what ever we do, we must not cross this for too long at least.
 But you all know that the flow of current varies with the proximity to the source.
 We've seen the equation in CI.
 Applying a current can result in a monstruosly high charge, if the electrodes is too close from the tissue!

 So the next factor of interest would be the amplitude.
 How would the amplitude of the electrodes affects the vision/phosphenes?
 - Brightness